All Episodes

 The Federal Reserve is the strongest Zionist entity in existence.

-It is the strongest central bank in existence, and it starts with ending the central banks.
+It is the strongest central bank in existence.

-I've been saying that for a bit, but the stock market's part of the central bank's credit a lot of people aren't even making riches off the stock market, uh, and the future generations aren't gonna be making much money off the stock market either, because most of them don't have 401ks.
+And the future generations aren't going to be making much money off the stock market either because most of them don't have 401ks.

 So if we're talking about the real important future of America, it is getting rid of the Federal Reserve.

-It is backing the a very small minority of politicians who have the spine enough to come out, like Ron Paul, Thomas Massey.
+It is backing the very small minority of politicians who have the spine enough to come out, like Ron Paul, Thomas Massey.

 Can we talk about what that actually does?